Glucagon‐like peptide‐1 receptor agonists and kidney outcomes

 FIGURE 1

-Baseline risk categories for five cardiovascular trials and the FLOW trial
+Baseline chronic kidney disease risk categories for five cardiovascular trials and the FLOW trial

-Highlights the FLOW trial targets a much higher kidney risk group than previous GLP-1RA cardiovascular trials.
+Highlights that the FLOW trial targets patients with much higher kidney disease risk than previous GLP-1RA cardiovascular trials.

 JDB-16-e13609-g003